guivho/AppleKbdToLinux/README.md

 ### Leftmost button on second row.

-The leftmost button on row 2 is engraved with a '§' and a '±' as shifted value.
+The leftmost button on row 2 is engraved with '§' and '±' as shifted value.

 But the keyboard generates '<' and '>'.